Hurting in Windsor: How a viral police pepper-spray incident has illuminated racial tensions in a small Virginia town

 She singled out a council member who had been writing on a notepad as people spoke.
 He immediately put down his pen and looked up.

 “Writing on a piece of paper, not paying attention to what half the people are saying — it breaks my heart.
 Because that tells me he really doesn’t give a damn,” she said.
-“That’s how a lot of people are feeling … I’m hurt, Windsor!”
+“That’s how a lot of people are feeling. . . .
+I’m hurt, Windsor!”

 The council members sat silently.